 The Marion Historical Society is a membership organization that serves to engage the public in the history, traditions, resources and ongoing preservation of the Marion Heritage Center & Museum for the enrichment of the community.

 Jay Kacena, President

 Vic Klopfenstein, Vice President

 Erik Miles, Secretary

 Directors serve three-year terms with positions accepted at the July annual meeting.
 All meetings are open to the public.
 Check the events calendar for meeting dates and times.

-The Heritage Center is available for private gatherings of up to 150 people.
-Contact the Heritage Center for additional information.
+The Marion Heritage Center is available for private gatherings of up to 150 people.
+Contact us for additional information.